-If it's a PROHIBITED fire season - Fire and Emergency New Zealand will promptly (24hrs) produce a District Manager-approved special Fire Permit to Burn during a prohibited season, under biosecurity emergency response status.
+If it's a PROHIBITED fire season - Fire and Emergency New Zealand will promptly (24hrs) produce a District Manager-approved Fire Permits to Burn during a prohibited season, under biosecurity emergency response status.

-Permits issued in a prohibited fire season (e.g. for biosecurity reasons) remain active when the fire season changes.
+Permits issued in a prohibited fire season (e.g., for biosecurity reasons) remain active when the fire season changes.